hfolcot/lyrics-finder/README.md

 ### resetPage() [2, 3, 4, 5, 6, 7]

-This function is invoked at the beginning of all the following functions in order to clear any results that may already be in the results container.
+This function is invoked at the beginning of all the following functions in order to clear any data that may already be in the results container.

 ### getTrack() [1 > 2]

 This function is invoked by checkRadio() if the Song radio button was checked when the user searched.
-The function makes an $.ajax request to https://api.musixmatch.com/ws/1.1/track.search with the value that the user entered into the search box as a parameter for q_track.
+The function makes an $.ajax request to https://api.musixmatch.com/ws/1.1/track.search with the value that the user entered into the search box as the parameter q_track.
 If the request is successful, a variable trackResults is created which contains the returned list of tracks.
 These are sorted by popularity of the artist as based on Musixmatch's ratings system.
 Then for each item of this list, the name and artist